ujjwalguptaofficial/fortjs-examples/rest/javascript/README.md

-# fortjs-javascript-starter
+# fortjs-javascript
-Starter project for fortjs using javascript
+Javascript fortjs project

 # How to use